128technology/docs/docs/sec_firewall_filtering.md

 *admin@conductor.conductor#
 ```

+For a detailed description of Transport State Enforcement, refer to [Transport State Enforcement](bcp_service_and_service_policy_design.md#transport-state-enforcement).
+For additional configuration information, see the [transport-state-enforcement](config_reference_guide.md#service-policy) parameter.

 ## TCP Half-Open Connection Limit

 Half-open TCP connections are those where the handshake has started but not completed.
 The SSR provides the ability to configure a limit to these half-open TCP connections.